vanshh13/Doctor_Appointment_System/README.md

-# Doctor Appointment System
+# HealthcareHub

-Welcome to the **Doctor Appointment System**!
+Welcome to **HealthcareHub**!
 This web-based application simplifies finding doctors, booking appointments, and managing patient healthcare records.
 It offers a seamless experience for patients to connect with healthcare providers and for doctors/receptionists to manage their schedules efficiently.

 ---

 ## 📸 Screenshots

-Here's a glimpse of the Doctor Appointment System in action across various user interfaces:
+Here's a glimpse of HealthcareHub in action across various user interfaces:

 | Hospital List | Patient Dashboard | Doctor Dashboard | Receptionist Dashboard |
 | :------------------------------------------------------: | :---------------------------------------------------------: | :-------------------------------------------------------: | :---------------------------------------------------------------: |